10 Things to Know About Business Valuation

 8. How do I judge a business appraiser’s qualifications?

-Professionals in varying occupations may claim to be business appraisers, but only accredited business appraisers have the training and expertise needed to provide accurate and defensible business valuation reports.
-Business appraisal services offered by an accredited entity will have designations such as; the Accredited Senior Appraiser (ASA) designations are the most prestigious in the business appraisal industry.
-They require more training and experience than the Certified Valuation Analyst (CVA) and Accredited in Business Valuation (ABV) designations.
+Professionals in varying occupations may claim to be business appraisers, but only accredited business appraisers have the training and expertise needed to provide defensible business valuation reports.
+Business appraisal services offered by an accredited entity will have designations such as; the Accredited Senior Appraiser (ASA), Certified Business Appraiser (CBA), Certified Valuation Analyst (CVA), and the Accredited in Business Valuation (ABV) of the AICPA.

 9. What information is needed to perform a business valuation?

-The following documents are necessary to provide an accurate valuation: profit and loss statements, balance sheets and tax returns for the last four to five years; interim profit and loss statements and balance sheets for the current year; copies of any forecasts or projections.
-Other documents commonly requested include: information that describes the company’s services and/or products, list of significant assets and inventory, details of any liabilities, and reports by other professionals and consultants.
+The following documents are necessary to provide a credible valuation: financial statements for the last five years, interim financial statements and forecasts or projections.
+Other documents requested include information that describes the company’s services and/or products, operations, customers, suppliers and competitors.
+Any business planning materials including reports by consultants are also required.

 10. What else can owners use a business valuation for?